salarcode/ASProxy/ASProxy/Readme.txt

 ****************************************
 Version History

+Version 5.5 2009/07/28
+* New look and design.
+* Administration interface.
+This is optional and should be uploaded by user manually.

-Version 5.2 2009/06/26
+Version 5.2 2009/06/28
 * Most part of ASProxy is rewrited and optimized.
+* Now with providers it is possible change the way ASProxy engine is working.
+  Providers feature is not complete yet but it will be delivered along with Plugins support.
 * Press Ctrl+Shift+X to freeze the float bar of original urls and then copy the address.
 * Content encoding detection is improved.
 * Some performance gained through using HttpHandler instead of simple pages.
-* Image error code is removed.

 Version 5.1 2009/04/14
 * Image error now with error code.